Marwan II: Birth and background

 Marwan ibn Muhammad was a member of the Marwanid household of the Umayyad Caliphate.
-His grandmother, named Zaynab.
-Marwan's father, Muhammad ibn Marwan, who was the son of the fourth Umayyad Caliph Marwan I (r.
+His grandmother was named Zaynab.
+Marwan's father was Muhammad ibn Marwan, who was the son of the fourth Umayyad Caliph Marwan I (r.
 684–685), and hence half-brother to fifth Umayyad Caliph Abd al-Malik ibn Marwan (r.
 685–705).

-His mother was a woman who's mostly unnamed, however sometimes is called Rayya or Tarubah, and is likely of non-Arab origin (a Kurd according to some accounts).
+His mother was a woman who's mostly unnamed, however sometimes is called Rayya or Tarubah, and is likely of non-Arab origin (a Kurd according to most accounts).
 Some have referenced that his mother was already pregnant with Marwan before his legal father, Muhammad, bed her, thus making the child not his.
-A couple sources report that Muhammad had taken her captive during the suppression of Ibn al-Zubayr's revolt.
+A couple sources report that Muhammad had taken her captive during the suppression of Ibn al-Zubayr's revolt, prior to her capture she was either the slave of Ibn al-Zubayr or of his cook, Zumri.
+These two men were believed to be Marwan's real biological father by Umayyad contenders.
 There is much doubt and dispute on his mother's name but she was most commonly known as Umm Marwan (meaning "Mother of Marwan").